-Former Wisconsin Lutheran College football player Ryan Adamovich is in his third season as an assistant coach for the Warriors, serving as tight ends coach.
+Former Wisconsin Lutheran College football player Ryan Adamovich is in his fifth season as an assistant coach for the Warriors.
+Adamovich will serve as wide receivers coach this season after spending the past three seasons as tight ends coach.

+Adamovich mentored Jerrod Klug to Second Team All-NACC honors in 2017.
+The senior tight end caught 19 passes for 197 yards and two touchdowns.
 As coach of the linebackers in 2015, Adamovich mentored Tanner Behnke to NACC Defensive Player of the Year honors.
-Behnke, along with fellow linebacker Andrew Flegel also earned First Team All-NACC honors.
+Behnke, along with fellow linebacker Andrew Flegel, earned First Team All-NACC honors.

 Adamovich, who earned a Master of Arts degree in communications from Dubuque, then coached the wide receivers for the 2012 season.
 During his two seasons at Dubuque, the Spartans posted an overall record of 14-7.